gabriel-babless/catch-the-mole3/README.md

 ##goal

-click the mole before going to a diferent pipe BUT be cerfull DONT click the bomb, otherwise you will lose
+click the mole before going to a different pipe BUT be careful DONT click the bomb.
+Otherwise you will lose.

+##controls

+mouse.